Email Us

 • Brokerage Statements and Buy/Sell Confirmations

 Keep documents reporting purchases of stocks and mutual funds in order to document basis and calculate gain or loss when the issue is sold.
-Keep documents reporting and relating to sales for four years.
+Keep documents reporting and relating to sales for seven years.
 Brokerage statements should be kept if dividend reinvestments are reported on them, as they can be used to calculate basis.